 Conclusion

-ACH payments are a popular way for individuals and businesses to transact with each other because they are easy and quick to send.
-ACH credit payments are best for sending one-time payments whereas ACH debit payments are more suited for making regular payments such as monthly utility bills.
+ACH payment processing is a popular way for individuals and businesses to transact with each other because they are easy and quick to send.
+In general, there are many benefits of ACH payments, but ACH credit payments are best for sending one-time payments whereas ACH debit payments are more suited for making regular payments such as monthly utility bills.

-All ACH payments are secure and reliable, available 24 hours a day, 7 days a week, and 365 days a year.
-Making a payment via the ACH network differs from making a payment with a credit card in that you are sending the money directly from one account to another, instead of charging it to a card you would later be liable to repay.
+All ACH payment processing is a are secure and reliable, available 24 hours a day, 7 days a week, and 365 days a year.
+Making a payment via the ACH network differs from making a payment with a credit card in that you are sending the money directly from one account to another (like a money transfer), instead of charging it to a card you would later be liable to repay.